FredericRP/Standard-Assets/ScreenTransitions/README.md

 # Transition

 Between scenes, to hide loading time or simply make a smooth transition, you have to show a transition screen.
-Those two prefabs allow you to call the transition to be shown or hidden.
+Those prefabs allow you to call the transition to be shown or hidden.

 Subscribe to its events (TransitionShown and TransitionHidden) to know when you can load something behind the players back.